frederic-perez/AmE-dictionary/data/dictionary.md

 __recapitulate__ _v_
 __recede__ _v_
 __receipt__ _n_ :two::mute:[recei~~p~~t]:hammer: _Expected items pending receipt from other sources._
+__receive (one’s) just deserts__ _idiom_ To receive that which one deserves, especially a punishment or unfavorable outcome.
+(Note: The phrase is often misspelled as “just desserts,” due to the pronunciation of “deserts” and “desserts” being the same in this context.)
 __receivership__
 __recess<sup>1</sup>__ _n_ :two::hammer: (recesses) _The deepest recesses of the brain._
 __recess<sup>2</sup>__ _v_